ArielKatzir/Yolo_Algorithm/README.md

 sudo apt install python3-opencv

-If open is already installed in pip (check via the pip list command) it must be uninstalled
+If opencv is already installed in pip (check via the pip list command) it must be uninstalled